VisActor/VTable/docs/assets/options/en/column/chart-column-type.md

 #${prefix} columns.chart(string)

-Specify the column type as 'chart', the columnType can be omitted and defaults to 'text'
+Specify the column type as 'chart', the cellType can be omitted and defaults to 'text'

-##${prefix} columnType(string) = 'chart'
+##${prefix} cellType(string) = 'chart'

-Specify the column type as 'chart', the columnType can be omitted and defaults to 'text'
+Specify the column type as 'chart', the cellType can be omitted and defaults to 'text'

 {{ use: base-column-type(
     prefix = '##'+${prefix},